H4HWV2011/msjarvis-public-docs/discipline/case_studies/A_Readme.md

 These case studies are not illustrations appended to finished theory.
 They are **constitutive of the discipline itself** — the empirical and operational tests that determine whether Polymathmatic Geography is rigorous, exportable, and honest about its limits.

-- The **Absentee Ownership case** is the primary proof that Ms. Jarvis's spatial intelligence infrastructure surfaces findings that matter to real communities using only public records.
+- The **Absentee Ownership case** is the primary proof that Ms. Allis's spatial intelligence infrastructure surfaces findings that matter to real communities using only public records.
 - The **PALCO and Prefrontal cases** are the primary proof that the system's safety architecture performs as designed under real conditions.
 - The **Use Cases document** is the primary interface between the technical system and the community it serves.
 - The **philosophical and theoretical cases** establish that the discipline's foundations are coherent enough to generate falsifiable claims and testable designs.